MikeRixWolfe/Gary/docs/Home.md

-# Skybot documentation #
+# Gary documentation #

-Skybot is a python IRC bot.
+Gary is a python IRC bot.

 ## Introduction ##